purduesigbots/pros-docs/v5/releases/kernel3.2.0.rst

 - Support GCC 8.3 out of the box
 - Add a default .gitignore to new projects
 - Changes in header files will now be recompiled without having to clean
+- Replace separate :code:`initialize.cpp`, :code:`autonomous.cpp`, and :code:`opcontrol.cpp` files with a single :code:`main.cpp` file for new projects

 Bugfixes: